200 pounds of gear, three canoes and no DEET

 For Jesse Anderson of the Minnesota Pollution Control Agency, it's all just part of the job — testing water quality in northern Minnesota.

 Every five years, the U.S. EPA asks Minnesota to participate in a survey of lakes, streams, and wetlands.
 In the most recent survey, Minnesota received 42 lakes — chosen at random — as a part of the national draw.
 The MPCA added eight lakes so that they would have a representative sample of Minnesota lakes in general, and added another 100 lakes so that they would have a representative sample of lakes in each ecoregion.

 Jesse's big adventure

 In Minnesota, the land of 10,000 lakes, conducting survey work on 150 lakes proved to be rather challenging.
 The vast majority of these lakes do not have public access.
 A few of these lakes are remote — almost to the point of being inaccessible.

-Jesse's (and he's quick to point out that he's one of many people who worked on this project) most challenging lake was Spree Lake — a small, shallow lake located in Lake County about 21 miles north east of Ely, within the Boundary Waters Canoe Area Wilderness.
+Spree Lake was Jesse's most challenging — a small, shallow lake located in Lake County about 21 miles north east of Ely, within the Boundary Waters Canoe Area Wilderness.
 It had never been surveyed before.

 “Here's the route we took to Spree Lake.
 It was about a 30-minute boat ride to get from the Moose Lake public boat ramp to the start of the "portage."
 Then a half-mile trek through the woods on an undeveloped BWCA portage to reach Spree Lake from the shores of Newfound Lake.” — Jesse Anderson